wliang463/wliang463.github.io/index.md

 ---

-### Automated Pattern Recognition Algorithm for lunar gravity data
+### Automated Pattern Recognition Algorithm for Lunar Gravity Data

 The traditional way of identifying meteor impact sites (craters) is to count them by hand.
 I designed and implemented an algorithm that identifies crater patterns in lunar gravity maps, enabling a 500% increase